Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Invariance of periodic NLW

-In probabilistic terms, the linear part looks almost like the coupled $\phi^4$ measure: there is an invariant Gaussian free field part and a more regular term with conserved norm.
-This yields a moment bound, which we then use to control the norm of the nonlinearity in the next section.
+In probabilistic terms, the linear part looks almost like the coupled $\phi^4$ measure: there is an invariant Gaussian free field part and a more regular term.
+This stationarity property simplifies several proofs.